-Craig Spivey, Executive Creative Director, Vital Communications, Leamington Spa
+Craig Spivey, Creative Director, formerly at Vital Communications, Leamington Spa

 Tim has been a regular contributor to the Cultural Entrepreneurship and Marketing and Markets option modules since 2000.
 After gaining his MBA at Warwick Business School he worked in retail for Burtons and HMV where he was responsible for setting up HMV’s internet operation.
 He left HMV to work for Sargasso Partners, providing venture capital and business advice for internet start-up companies, before setting up his own business consultancy and training organisation, The Strategy Room, and a specialist music industry consultancy, Leading Question.
 Currently he is pursuing a new career in psychology but retains close links with the Centre.

-Alison Wenham is the CEO of the Association of Independent Music.
-She is a regular guest speaker on the MA in Creative and Media Enterprises and has hosted student teams who have conducted work for AIM and the Association of Independent Music Festivals as part of the Creative Business Project module.
+Alison Wenham is the CEO of WIN.
+She is a regular guest speaker on the MA in Creative and Media Enterprises and has hosted student teams who have also conducted work for the Association of Independent Music (AIM) and the Association of Independent Music Festivals as part of the Creative Business Project module.

 Dr Jane Woddis